CumulusNetworks/docs/content/nvidia-air-v2/Account-Setup.md

 {{<img src="/images/guides/nvidia-air-v2/subscription-no-roles.png" alt="Subscription exists but user lacks roles" width="800px">}}

-Contact your NGC organization owner to request the appropriate roles for Air access.
+Contact your NGC organization owner and direct them to [Add a User and Assign Roles](#add-a-user-and-assign-roles) to request the appropriate roles for Air access.